Repmak/Connect-4/README.md

 Connect 4 game written in Python.
 Pyglet used for the UI and the AI uses a minimax algorithm.

 # Notes
-The most recent version (folder: Connect 4 pyglet v5) performs the best (and should have no bugs or errors).
+The most recent version (folder: Connect 4 pyglet v5) performs the best and is meant to be run.
 Prior versions are uploaded to this repository too but are not all fully functional and will have performance issues.

 # Run the code
 Download the contents of the folder Connect 4 pyglet v5 and run pyglet_window.py.
 Ensure that the pyglet library is installed, and that icon.png and backend.py are in the same directory as the main file.